nodejs/node/doc/topics/the-event-loop-timers-and-nexttick.md

 1. Executing scripts for timers who's threshold has elapsed, then
 2. Processing events in the `poll` queue.

-When the Event Loop enters the `poll` phase _and there are no timers scheduled_, one of two things will happen:
+When the event loop enters the `poll` phase _and there are no timers scheduled_, one of two things will happen:

-* _If the `poll` queue **is not empty**_, the Event Loop will iterate through its queue of callbacks executing them synchronously until either the queue has been exhausted, or the system-dependent hard limit is reached.
+* _If the `poll` queue **is not empty**_, the event loop will iterate through its queue of callbacks executing them synchronously until either the queue has been exhausted, or the system-dependent hard limit is reached.

 * _If the `poll` queue **is empty**_, one of two more things will
 happen:
-  * If scripts have been scheduled by `setImmediate()`, the Event Loop will end the `poll` phase and continue to the `check` phase to execute those scheduled scripts.
+  * If scripts have been scheduled by `setImmediate()`, the event loop will end the `poll` phase and continue to the `check` phase to execute those scheduled scripts.

-  * If scripts **have not** been scheduled by `setImmediate()`, the Event Loop will wait for callbacks to be added to the queue, then execute it immediately.
+  * If scripts **have not** been scheduled by `setImmediate()`, the event loop will wait for callbacks to be added to the queue, then execute it immediately.

-Once the `poll` queue is empty the Event Loop will check for timers _whose time thresholds have been reached_.
-If one or more timers are ready, the Event Loop will wrap back to the timers phase to execute those timers' callbacks.
+Once the `poll` queue is empty the event loop will check for timers _whose time thresholds have been reached_.
+If one or more timers are ready, the event loop will wrap back to the `timers` phase to execute those timers' callbacks.

 ### `check`:

 This phase allows a person to execute callbacks immediately after the `poll` phase has completed.
-If the `poll` phase becomes idle and scripts have been queued with `setImmediate()`, the Event Loop may continue to the `check` phase rather than waiting.
+If the `poll` phase becomes idle and scripts have been queued with `setImmediate()`, the event loop may continue to the `check` phase rather than waiting.

-`setImmediate()` is actually a special timer that runs in a separate phase of the Event Loop.
+`setImmediate()` is actually a special timer that runs in a separate phase of the event eoop.
 It uses a libuv API that schedules callbacks to execute after the `poll` phase has completed.

-Generally, as the code is executed, the Event Loop will eventually hit the `poll` phase where it will wait for an incoming connection, request, etc. However, after a callback has been scheduled with `setImmediate()`, then the `poll` phase becomes idle, it will end and continue to the
+Generally, as the code is executed, the event loop will eventually hit the `poll` phase where it will wait for an incoming connection, request, etc. However, after a callback has been scheduled with `setImmediate()`, then the `poll` phase becomes idle, it will end and continue to the